amtega/ansible_role_git_clone/README.md

 A list of all the default variables for this role is available in `defaults/main.yml`.

+The role setups the following facts:

+- `git_clone_branch_name`: string with the name of the branch created (useful if it was generated randomly)

 ## Example Playbook

 This is an example playbook: